kiltaAQ/portfolio/README.md

 ## Notes

-* This portfolio still not yet responsive.
+* This portfolio still not responsive yet.
 * Using GSAP Animation
 * app.js file still very messy since I'm not using timeline for animating with GSAP.